Cornell University ECE4760

 See protohreads header code, in the code search for #ifdef use_uart_serial

-• Interrupt event occurs on the device that matches the start intrrupt source selected for the DMA channel.
+• Interrupt event occurs on the device that matches the start intrrupt source selected for the DMA channel, but with no ISR.
 The user can select any interrupt on the device to start a DMA cell transfer.
 The DMA Controller maintains its own flags for detecting the start and abort IRQ in the system and is completely independent of the INT Controller.
 The corresponding IRQ does not have to be enabled before a transfer can take place, nor cleared at the end of a DMA transfer.
 After the start or abort IRQ system events are triggered, they will be detected automatically by the DMA controller internal logic, without the need for user intervention.

 A DMA transfer can be stopped by: